Best Working Capital Lines of Credit in 2026

 Cons

-- May need to provide collateral or a personal guarantee
+- Some lenders require collateral or a personal guarantee

 Frequently asked questions

-Our methodology: How we chose the best working capital line of credit
+Our methodology: How we chose the best working capital lines of credit

 We reviewed more than 20 lenders to determine the overall best seven working capital lines of credit.
+For each category, like SBA lines of credit and lenders that offer same-day funding, we focused our research on features tailored to borrowers who fit that specific category.
 To make our list, lenders must meet the following criteria:

 - Rates and terms: We prioritize lenders with more competitive fixed rates, fewer fees and greater options for repayment terms, loan amounts and APR discounts.